Summary

 - Maximum 6 bullet points per slide, maximum 8 words per bullet

-Now every presentation you ask Claude to create within that Project will automatically follow these guidelines.
+Every presentation that Claude is asked to create within that Project then follows these guidelines automatically.

-Cowork can browse the web, which means it can research a topic and build a presentation from what it finds:
+Cowork can browse the web.
+It can therefore research a topic and build a presentation from the resulting findings:

 I need a presentation on "The State of AI in Healthcare — 2026" for